brandao07/portfolio/README.md

 ##### **Technologies:** Go, Docker, PostgreSQL, ClickHouse

-- Developed performant **Go microservices** for a Shopify analytics platform using **PostgreSQL** and **ClickHouse**, implementing data pipelines, event sourcing, and OLAP-optimized models with materialized views and TTL.
-- Built and maintained a **Backend For Frontend (BFF)** using Chi, enabling real-time multi-tenant dashboards and seamless API integrations with frontend teams.
-- Developed features end-to-end in an Agile team, including planning, **test-driven development**, and code reviews, while using Git Flow for version control.

 **Site Reliability Engineer @ Cachapuz** (_Sep 2024 - Jan 2025_)

 ##### **Technologies:** Prometheus, Grafana, Filebeat, Kibana, Ansible, Azure, Go

-- Implemented monitoring solutions using **Prometheus** for system metrics and configured **Grafana dashboards and alerts** to improve real-time visibility.
-- Set up **Filebeat** to forward application logs to **Kibana**, enabling centralized log analysis and troubleshooting.
-- Automated deployment and configuration tasks with **Ansible** to streamline monitoring infrastructure in a simulated/test environment on Azure cloud.

 **Backend Developer Intern @ eDreams ODIGEO** (_Feb 2023 - Jun 2023_)

 [More info](https://github.com/brandao07/portfolio/blob/main/assets/dws.pdf)

 ##### **Technologies:** Java (Spring Boot, Spring Security), PostgreSQL, Redis, Docker, JUnit, Swagger, PayPal API

-- Designed and developed backend microservices in Java (Spring Boot) for a digital wallet system, including user account and transaction management.
-- Integrated PayPal’s REST API and webhook handling for secure payment processing and external transaction synchronization.
-- Implemented authentication and authorization using Spring Security, used PostgreSQL and Redis for persistence and caching, and containerized services with Docker.

 **Backend Developer Intern @ Tlantic** (_Sep 2022 - Feb 2023_)